OpenFn/docs/docs/monitor-history/troubleshooting.md

 These logs can help admins verify that the source data and the data being uploaded to the destination system is correct.
-For example, seeing in the logs that a unique identifier is being mapped to `undefined` in the destination system can help you understand this Salesforce error message:
+For example, seeing in the logs that a unique identifier is being mapped to `undefined` in the destination system can help you understand the root cause of an error.
+For example this Salesforce error message might be caused by an `undefined` mapping:

 `METHOD_NOT_ALLOWED: HTTP Method 'PATCH' not allowed.
 Allowed are GET,HEAD,POST at HttpApi.getError`.